opensearch-project/documentation-website/_api-reference/index-apis/component-template.md

 :--- | :--- | :---
 `template` | Object | The template that includes the `aliases`, `mappings`, or `settings` for the index.
 For more information, see [#template].
 Required.
 `version` | Integer | The version number used to manage index templates.
 Version numbers are not automatically set by OpenSearch.
 Optional.
-`_meta` | Object | The optional metadata that gives details about the index template.
+`_meta` | Object | The metadata that gives details about the index template.
 Optional.
 `allow_auto_create` | Boolean | When `true`, indexes can be automatically created with this template even if the `actions.auto_create_index` is disabled.
 When `false`, indexes and data streams matching the template cannot be automatically created.
 Optional.
 `deprecated` | Boolean | When `true`, the component template is deprecated.
 If deprecated, OpenSearch will output a warning whenever the template is referenced.